 The G0MJW Pages

 Most of my very limited operating is now on the microwave bands.
 Over the last couple of years I have been building up a set of transverters to a common design so that I can swap them easily on the mast.
-These so far cover 13cms, 9cms, 6cms and 3cms.
-I also have 24GHz using a converted commercial link unit.
+These so far cover 2320 MHz, (13cms), 3400 MHz (9cms), 5760 MHz (6cms) and 10368 MHz (3cms).
+I also have equipment for 24048 MHz, the first system is a converted Nortel unit with integral 30cm dish and the second is a DB6NT based unit with a 2W amplifier and a 48cm Procom dish.

-This is lightweight and can be mast mounted.
-It is based on a DB6NT transverter which has a noise figure of 0.9 dB and an output of 250mW.
-This is complemented by an HP ex Ionica amplifier that gives about 12-15W of output power.
-I use a dish antenna with a home made feed horn.
+The system I use is lightweight and can be mast mounted.
+It is based on a DB6NT transverter which has a noise figure of 0.9 dB and an output of 250mW at 3400 MHz.
+This is complemented by an HP ex Ionica 3400 MHz amplifier that gives about 12-15W of output power.
+I use a dish antenna with a home made feed horn mounted at 10m AGL on my Tennamast.

 This is also lightweight and can be mast mounted.
 It is based on a DB6NT transverter which has a noise figure of 0.9 dB and an output of 250mW.
 I have added a power amplifier based on a 7 GHz surplus unit which gets up to 4W or so of RF.
 The antenna is a dish, (I have several) with various feeds.
 Frequently 6cms and 3cms are co-mounted and share a dish.